 No strip searches will be conducted by any employee of the District, but may be conducted by law enforcement officials, if deemed necessary.
+A wand or scanner may be used if there is reasonable suspicion a student may have a prohibited item on their person.
 Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
 The School reserves the right to not return items that have been confiscated.
-These items could include, but are not limited to, electronic equipment such as cell phones, ipods, etc.
+These items could include, but are not limited to, electronic equipment such as cell phones, computers, etc.